For teachers with initial certification in another content area seeking K-12 certification as an Educational Technology Specialist.

 The program follows the International Society for Technology Education (ISTE) Standards for Coaches and offers courses related to teaching and learning with technology through different perspectives: cognitive, social, cultural and applied practice.
 Each student’s program is different, depending upon students’ professional goals and interests.
 Students are encouraged to take courses related to the learning sciences, leadership and educational policy, staff development, and the use of assistive technologies.
 Students attend most courses face-to-face, but some of the courses are offered online.

-Students can complete the program full-time in two years but have the option to go part-time, as many of the students teach full-time during the day.
-Students register for practica during both the Fall and Spring semesters in the second year of the program.
+Students can complete the degree program full-time in two years but have the option to attend part-time, as many of the students teach full-time during the day.
+Students register for practica during both the fall and spring semesters in the second year of the program.
 Over the course of the second year, students complete 50 hours of observation in schools, in addition to a minimum of 20 days (or 100 hours) of student teaching.
 Students in this track typically complete student teaching on a part-time schedule.
 Additional information regarding student teaching requirements are below.

 Students must take coursework totaling 38 points.
 The following are required: